 Hair loss may result from serious medical illnesses such as diabetes or lupus.
 It can also occur as a reaction to medications such as anticoagulants (blood thinners) and excess vitamin A supplements (retinoid drugs).
 Talk to a doctor to find out if this could be a possible cause of your hair loss.

 Psoriasis is an inherited skin disorder that commonly affects the scalp.
 Caused by the immune system accidentally attacking the patient’s own cells, Psoriasis leaves white flakes similar to dandruff on the scalp and often contributes to temporary hair loss.
-In this case, a medical-grade shampoo is the most efficient treatment to restore thinning hair.
+In this case, a medical-grade shampoo is the most effective treatment to restore thinning hair.